 1. What Is the 1-Minute Scalping Strategy?

 Instead of aiming for large wins, a scalper’s goal is to accumulate small, consistent gains of around 5 to 10 pips per trade, repeated multiple times throughout the day.
-This high-frequency approach demands lightning-fast reflexes, intense focus, and a trading environment with ultra-low spreads, as transaction costs can quickly erode small profits.
+This rapid-fire manual trading approach demands lightning-fast reflexes, intense focus, and a trading environment with ultra-low spreads, as transaction costs can quickly erode small profits.

 For example, a scalper might see the EUR/USD price tick up from 1.0850 to 1.0858.
 Their goal is to enter a buy order and exit just moments later to capture a small piece of that move, such as 5 pips of profit.
 The entire trade is over in less than two minutes, and then they immediately look for the next opportunity.